NervanaSystems/ngraph/python/BUILDING.md

 In this step nGraph will be built and installed to the temporary directory specified above.
 You can adjust the number of threads used in the building process to your machine's capabilities.

-3. Build the python wheel itself:
+3. Build the Python wheel itself:

     `cmake --build . --target python_wheel -j 8`